altid/altid.github.io/README.md

 ## What Is Altid Gonna Do About It?

-  Leveraging a Altid network, adding a service that suits your needs is much more trivial; the overall state for a calendar of upcoming tasks is a set of lists, with links to the individual appointments - very trivial indeed!
+  Leveraging an Altid network, adding a service that suits your needs is much more trivial; the overall state for a calendar of upcoming tasks is a set of lists, with links to the individual appointments - very trivial indeed!
 The chance that you'll need a bespoke client and server side solution is lowered by Altid.
 Many things can be wholly described via altid's structure, as many services are equally described via HTML.

 ## Alright.
 Alright.
 Where's The But?